StokersWebsite/.github/Research/Cultural Differences.md

 My personal experience mostly comes from the [Eeventify](https://github.com/Eeventify) project.
 This is a project we did this semester together with a group of students from Finland.
 In Febuary (2022) [Tjerk](https://github.com/TjerkZ), [Timo](https://github.com/timojw) and me went to the [Oulu university of applied sciences](https://www.oamk.fi/en/).
 While we were there we came up with a project we could work on during our semester.
 Throughout the semester we came across a lot of cultural differences that we had to overcome to get a finished product by the end of the semester.

-For example the communication, We as Dutch students knew exactly what each of us was doing every day we worked on the project.
-In Finland however it seemed like they were all building a different application.
+For example the communication, We as Finnish students knew exactly what each of us was doing every day we worked on the project.
+Here however it seemed like we were all building a different application.
 But when things had to be discussed between Dutch and Finnish students this always happened correctly and efficiently.
-So eventually even we (as dutch students) knew what each Finnish student was doing during a sprint.
+So eventually even the Finnish student knew what we were doing during a sprint.
+This alligns with the 2nd dimension [Individualism Versus Collectivism](https://www.mindtools.com/pages/article/newLDR_66.htm#:~:text=2.%20Individualism%20Versus%20Collectivism%20(IDV)), since all the Dutch students were very individual whlie the Finnish students were very collective.

 The Finnish students were generally very cooperative, and quick to compromise.
 If we ever had a disagreement on what something should be we could therefore easily find a compromise.